7 Challenges Threatening the Future of Higher Education

 Today, part-time faculty members account for 40% of the academic workforce, compared to just 24% in 1975.
 If you include part-time adjuncts, full-time instructors not on the tenure track, and graduate teaching assistants, that figure swells to roughly 75% of the instructional staff.

 Adjunct faculty — higher education's migrant laborers — cost colleges far less and provide more flexibility.
 Having a faculty brimming with full-time, tenured professors is a luxury only the wealthiest institutions can afford.

 What's more, tenure has come under attack from politicians.
 Numerous state legislators have sought to eliminate tenure, claiming the outdated practice protects lazy professors and facilitates student indoctrination.

 The faculty route isn't as attractive as it once was.
 For newly minted Ph.D.s, the chances of landing a tenure-track position grow increasingly slim.
-The pay is relatively low given the amount of education required, and last year saw a 5% decrease in salaries, the largest in 50 years.
+The pay is relatively low given the amount of education required, this academic year saw a 2.4% decrease in salaries.